-Since its earliest days, the Museum’s wildflower collection practices have depended on dedicated and trained staff and volunteers who collect and catalogue the specimens twice a week.
+Since its earliest days, the Museum’s wildflower collection practices have depended on dedicated and trained team of staff and volunteers who collect and catalogue the specimens twice a week.
 A logbook contains over a century of entries that document the first local bloom date for each species of plant.

 The seasonal cycle begins in late winter with early blooming Pussy Willow and continues through December with winter evergreens.
 Annual entries record some dwindling species, such as club mosses, Partridge Berry, some spring wildflowers, and many orchids.
 Other plant varieties have been introduced to the area that were not present a century ago, such as Purple Loosestrife or Bird’s-foot trefoil.
 Some non-native plants such as Chicory reflect the flow of European migrants to New England.
 One such plant, the Red Clover (Trifolium pratense), is now such an accepted wild plant in Vermont that is has become Vermont’s official State Flower.